-An essential part of Christmas in Mexico, sweet, fragrant Ponche Navideño can be found simmering away on stovetops and at traditional outdoor markets all across the country from December 12 through January 6, the period during which the holiday is celebrated.
-Featuring traditional Mexican flavorings such as fresh sugar cane, guavas and tejocotes (a crabapple-type fruit), the punch is spiked with a healthy dose of rum and served piping hot to ward off any winter chills.
+Featuring traditional Mexican flavorings such as fresh sugar cane, guavas and tejocotes (a crabapple-type fruit), the punch is often spiked with a healthy dose of rum and served piping hot to ward off any winter chills.
 However, here in the United States it can be hard to find many of these items fresh, so this recipe relies on easy-to-find ingredients that lend their flair to an irresistible rum punch.
 If you do manage to get your hands on some tejocotes, however, feel free to add them to the mix and cut down on the apples.
 In any case, it’s a fruity, rich, delicious punch to serve any time of year, but especially in winter.